High school commencement season is fast approaching, and that is leading to legal disputes over public education and religion.

-The U.S. Supreme Court has agreed to review whether public schools and colleges may deny recognition to student religious groups that restrict their membership to core believers.
+The U.S. Supreme Court appeared sharply divided on whether public schools and universities may deny full recognition and benefits to student religious groups that require members to subscribe to their beliefs.

 Goodwin H. Liu, a federal appeals court nominee with broad education policy experience, faced sharp criticism from Republicans on the Senate Judiciary Committee.